KernFerm/BubblesTheDev-WebBrowser/Data-Collection-and-Privacy-Notice.md

-Data Collection and Privacy Notice
+# Data Collection and Privacy Notice

+This notice reflects the current privacy posture of BubblesTheDev Web Browser.

-BubblesTheDev Web Browser is designed to keep browser data local to the user's device unless the user chooses to visit external websites or use external web services.
+BubblesTheDev Web Browser is designed to keep browser data local to the user's device unless the user chooses to browse external websites, use external search providers, download files, or export diagnostics manually.

-The application does not include built-in telemetry, analytics SDKs, automatic crash upload services, cloud synchronization, or AI monitoring systems.
+The application does not include built-in telemetry, analytics SDKs, automatic crash upload services, cloud synchronization, auto-updater endpoints, or AI monitoring systems.

 Specifically: